loewenst/Student_Project_Roles_DB/README.md

 _Show Class_

 The class show page displays a navbar of projects, and a list of students.
+UP TO HERE

 _New Class_